A basic watercolor kit might include:

 A wall, easel, even a step ladder to hang or rest the work upon while shooting.

 A black or medium to dark grey back drop.
 I use a 4 foot by 4 foot piece of grey foamboard.

 A measuring tape.
 For measuring lense and painting height as well as distance from camera lense to painting.

 A computer is necessary when taking pictures using a digital camera.
 I prefer Apple Macintosh computers as do many graphic art and fine art professionals.
 Imaging software is necessary.
 Adobe Photoshop is the industry standard and most likely the best, but it is expensive.
-Adobe also sells a downgraded version which is much more affordable.
-A personal favorite which is a very affordable shareware program is Graphic Converter .
+Adobe also sells Adobe Elements which is more affordable.
+A personal favorite which is a more affordable is Graphic Converter.
 Adobe products are cross platform whereas Graphic Converter is Macintosh only.
-Gimp.app is an alternative freeware graphic application for Mac.
-Requires Apple's X11 for earlier operating systems.
+Gimp.app is an alternative freeware graphic application for Mac, but requires Apple's X11.

-Many galleries still view digital images on compact disks, but most venues ask for images, applications or proposals online using application services such as Juried Art Services, Zapplication or Cafe.
-Power Point presentations and PDF documents are also used.
+Many galleries view digital images on flash drives or Drop Box, but most show venues ask for images through online application services such as Juried Art Services, Zapplication.
+Cafe, or EntryThingy.

 I often have postcards made of my work for shows and invitations.
 The printing house prefers receiving image files via the internet.